ryu1kn/csv-writer/README.md

 });
 ```

-If each record is defined as an array, you `createArrayCsvWriter` to get an `csvWriter`.
+If each record is defined as an array, use `createArrayCsvWriter` to get an `csvWriter`.

 ```js
 const createCsvWriter = require('csv-writer').createArrayCsvWriter;